Endomorphisms of Equivariant Algebraic $K$-theory: Introduction

-The equivariant motivic homotopy theory has been studied by Krishna, Ostvaer, Heller, Voinegeau and Hoyois in \cite{HKO14}, \cite{HVO} and \cite{H20}.
-Let $G$ be a finite constant group scheme over a Noetherian separated base scheme $S$.
+Let $G$ be a finite constant group scheme over a noetherian separated base scheme $S$.
 Denote the category of $G$-equivariant separated schemes of finite type over $S$ by $Sch^G_S$ and the subcategory of smooth $S$-schemes by $Sm^G_S$.
 Let $M^G(S)$ (respectively $M^G_\bullet(S)$) denote the category of motivic (respectively pointed motivic) spaces over $S$ and $\mc{H}^G(S)$ (respectively $\mc{H}^G_\bullet(S)$) the equivariant motivic (respectively pointed motivic) homotopy category of $G$-schemes over $S$.
-For the main results of this paper we need the assumption that the order $|G|$ of the group be a unit in $\Gamma(S,\ \mc{O}_S)$.
-To avoid repeating this we assume throughout the paper that all the schemes we consider have this property and the order $|G|$ will be denoted by $\textsl{g}$.
-The $G$-equivariant algebraic $K$-theory was defined by Thomason by applying Quillen's Q-construction to the exact category of $G$-equivariant vector bundles.
-In this paper we use an affine version and define the equivariant algebraic $K$-theory presheaf $\mathcal{K}\in M^G_\bullet(S)$ by taking the nerve of a functorial version of $S^{-1}S$-construction applied to the split exact categories $\mathscr{S}(G,\ \spec R)$ of $G$-equivariant vector bundles on affine schemes given by the Spec of rings of global sections of a $G$-equivariant $S$-schemes- under the assumption that the order $|G|$ of the group is a unit in $\Gamma(S,\ \mc{O}_S)$) the categories $\mathscr{S}(G,\ \spec R)$ are split exact.
+For the main results of this paper we need the assumption that the order of the group

+be a unit in the ring of global sections $\Gamma(S,\ \mc{O}_S)$.
+Equivariant algebraic $K$-theory was defined by Thomason by applying Quillen's Q-construction to the exact category of $G$-vector bundles.